quakec/AU_Whiteboard_Editor/README.md

 Disclaimer: I have provided a compiled binary (in the Binaries folder) for your convenience but I do not expect you to trust it.
 You may download the source code and build the project in Visual Studio instead.

-Yes this could've been hosted on here as a web app, but I wanted to make it easy to select your ship and its whiteboards from a tree view.
+Yes this could've been hosted on here as a web app, but I wanted to make it easy to select your ship and its whiteboards instead of having to rummage around in your blueprints folder.

 Thanks to RJ#0514 for reminding me that this needed updating to support colour.